StephenRoille/project-29b81af403-part-1/README.md

 # Simple JAMstack Site

+A live version of this project is available [here](https://stephenroille.github.io/project-29b81af403-part-1/).

 This demo site demonstrates the following:

 1. how to integrate Disqus to an HTML page;
 2. how to deploy static assets with GitHub pages.

 ## Reference